 - With the participants split into two groups, there are two PhotoPass photographers on hand to capture all the action.
 If you have Memory Maker or are interested in the photos, make sure to pick up the correct PhotoPass card from the photographers.
 The photos can be added to your account.
 Since it includes all of the photos the photographer took during the show, there will be quite a few that you may want to delete.

-- After the show, your child may want their own lightsaber.
-An interesting, albeit pricey, option is to visit Tatooine Traders at the exit to Star Tours.
-This shop has an area where you can make your own lightsaber, which my children did after a show during a previous visit.
-They wanted to make another lightsaber, but this souvenir option must have proven highly popular because the prices increased significantly from two years earlier.
-However, the show is free to participate in, so maybe you’ll decide to splurge on a lightsaber.
-If you decide to do this, you may want to wait until near the end of your visit, especially with the double lightsabers.
+- After successfully defeating Darth Vader or Kylo Ren, your child may want their own lightsaber.
+They do not sell the exact lightsabers used in the show, but you can visit Tatooine Traders next door at the Star Tours exit.
+This shop has an area where you can make your own lightsaber (even better, right?).
+You may want to wait until near the end of your visit, especially with the double lightsabers.
 They are fairly long and the "lightsaber" portion seems to always be extending from one end or the other, making it difficult to carry around.

-- If you sign up for the 7-hour Star Wars Guided Tour, children ages 4 to 12 are enrolled and guaranteed a spot in the Jedi Training.
+- If you sign up for the seven-hour Star Wars Guided Tour, children ages 4 to 12 are enrolled and guaranteed a spot in Jedi Training.

 What questions do you have about Jedi Training at Disney World?
 Have a tip we didn't include?
 Share them in comments below!